Girls on the Run-Chicago Strategic Plan (2022-2027) News | GOTR Chicago

 2022 was the first year of this strategic plan and it will wrap at the end of 2027.

-• Auditing our vendors to move our organizational purchasing power to BIPOC- and women-led organizations.
+• Audited our vendors to move our organizational purchasing power to BIPOC- and women-led organizations.

 How Can You Get Involved?